madgoboss/madgoboss_gvttransfers_regression-model/README.md

 Project 1: Government Transfers - Predictive Model using Linear Regression

-I am high school student that is passionate about data science and analysis.
-This is a mini, self-initiated project that I am doing in my freetime!
-I am using previous data to predict the per capita goverment transfer to Singaporeans in the upcoming years!
-I also hope to find any other cool inights!
+I am a high school student who is passionate about data science and analysis.
+This is a mini, self-initiated project that I am doing during my freetime!
+I am using previous data to predict the per capita goverment transfers to Singaporeans based on their type of housing.
+I also hope to find cool insights from the data!

 Data is obtained from Department of Statistics Singapore